Science Spoofs, Physics Pranks and Astronomical Antics: Name mix-ups

 \section{Name mix-ups}

-An example of name confusion in physics comes when one studies electromagnetism and related areas and realises that there are some effects attributed to Lorentz and others to Lorenz.
+Surnames can have different spellings, especially in previous centuries (as we already saw with Hooke).
+An early example of name confusion in physics comes when one studies electromagnetism and related areas and realises that some effects are attributed to Lorentz and others to Lorenz.
 It is a surprise to many when they realise that there appear to be two different scientists here.
 But the truth is even stranger.
 In fact Hendrik Ludvig Lorentz used alternative spellings at different periods and in different journals \cite{Lor}.
 When discussing a way to fix the electromagnetic vector potential he adopted the form ``Lorenz'' for the gauge condition.
 He used both names when he derived the relationship between the refractive index and the density of a medium.
 But later he is ``Lorentz'' for his publications on the Lorentz force and the Lorentz transformation.

 A similar prank was pulled by David Marsh in his 1st April 2019 paper ``The Marshland Conjecture'' \cite{Marsh}.
-The main claim was that there were in fact two separate David Marshes, ``David M.C.
+The main claim is that there are in fact two separate David Marshes, ``David M.C.
 Marsh'' and ``J.E.
 David Marsh'', each writing papers in overlapping areas.
-Most readers seemed convinced by the detailed description in the paper of these two parallel careers, making this a very successful April Fool!
+Most readers seemed convinced by the detailed description in the paper of these two parallel careers (while in reality they are both the same person), making this a very successful April Fool!